-A Landing Page is just another page of content which forms part of your website.
-But this page you are using as a point of access from a search engine, for example – if you have a particular service and a user is searching for a particular service, that page will be indexed higher than your home page and a link to it from the search listing.
+Landing Pages are just other pages of content that form part of your website.
+But pages you are specifically using as a point of access from a search engine.
+For example, if you have a particular product or service which a user is specifically searching for.
+The specific page will have a higher index than the home page and will be linked to from the search listing.

-Therefore, the visitor is hitting / landing on this page initially, not your home page, because it is more relevant to the user’s search.
-In theory any page, which is highlighting a particular or specific product or service, will be ideally ranking higher and uniquely (apart from the home page / main website address).
+Therefore, the visitor is hitting / landing on this page initially and not your home page, just because it is more relevant to the user’s search.
+In theory any page, which is highlighting a particular or specific product etc, will be ideally ranking higher and uniquely.

-For example, although we are based in Worksop, Nottinghamshire, we do cover other areas and often undertake website design works from a wider area other than solely in Worksop.
+For example, although we are based in Worksop, Nottinghamshire, we do cover other areas for web design and associated services. often undertaking website design works from a wider area other than solely in Worksop.
 We have then geared this to the users search criteria.
-To see this in action, just go Google and conduct a search for “Website Design Retford” – searching for this throws back the link to our Retford Landing Page and NOT our main website address.
-This is then https://www.outhouse-media.co.uk/website-design-retford and not just https://www.outhouse-media.co.uk – you see the difference?
+To see this in action, just go Google and conduct a search for “Website Design Retford”.
+Searching for this throws back the link to our Retford Landing Page and NOT our main website address / home page.
+This is then https://www.outhouse-media.co.uk/website-design-retford and not just https://www.outhouse-media.co.uk, you see the difference?

-Content on these area landing pages, is then geared to that area and services for that area.
+Content on these area landing pages is then specifically geared to that location area and services for that area.

 There are criteria to what makes a good landing page, or what makes a landing page better than another.
-But, essentially this boils down to the age old conditions of standard website design, in terms of design / ease of use / content and structure and the SEO on that page.
-With the exemption being on the emphasis of very clear quick headlines and text with contact details clearly displayed, (this is the general rule of thumb without going into specifics).
+But, essentially this boils down to the age old conditions of standard website design.
+In terms of design, ease of use, content, structure and also the SEO for that page.
+The emphasis on simple headlines and text with clear contact details (this is the general rule of thumb without going into specifics).

 Now we’re clear, do Landing Pages actually work?

 Like most things, there’s usually more than one point of view.
-Landing Pages may not be ideal for everyone, for all occasions or for your specific business type, expectations or indeed budgets.
-However, used in the right way, they can have a big impact on your search results (for geographical) areas, which can bring you greater visitor numbers to your website.
-Besides this, your landing page will need to be informative and attractive, after all, we can get you the visitors, but can’t make someone buy your product / service.
-The conversion from a visit to a sale is down to your content.
+Landing Pages may not be for everyone, for all occasions or for your business type, expectations or budgets.
+However, used correctly, they can have a big impact on your search results, which can bring more website traffic.
+Besides this, your landing page will need to be informative and attractive.
+After all, we can get you the visitors, but can’t make someone buy your product or enquire about your service.
+The conversion from a visit to a sale is down to your content and what you say.